-- Level 2 Observable inputs, other than those included in Level 1, based on quoted prices for similar assets in active markets or quoted prices for identical assets in inactive markets. - Level 3 Unobservable inputs that reflect an entity's own assumptions about the inputs a market participant would use in pricing the asset based on the best information available in the circumstances.
+- Level 1 Observable inputs based on quoted prices (unadjusted) in active markets for identical assets. - Level 2 Observable inputs, other than those included in Level 1, based on quoted prices for similar assets in active markets or quoted prices for identical assets in inactive markets. - Level 3 Unobservable inputs that reflect an entity's own assumptions about the inputs a market participant would use in pricing the asset based on the best information available in the circumstances.

-There have been no changes in the methodologies used at December 31, 2020 and 2019, nor have there been any transfers between levels during the years presented.
+There have been no changes in the methodologies used at December 31, 2021 and 2020.
 The following is a description of the investments and valuation methodologies used for assets measured at fair value: